nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 By the end of the lab you will be able to:

 - Deploy the Cafe Demo application
-- Deploy the Redis In Memory Cache
 - Expose the Cafe Demo app with NodePort
-- Expose the Redis Cache with NodePort
 - Monitor with Nginx Plus Ingress dashboard
+- Optional: Deploy the Redis application
+- Optional: Expose the Redis Cache with NodePort

 ## Pre-Requisites

-- You must have both AKS Clusters up and running
+- You must have your AKS Cluster up and running
-- You must have both Nginx Ingress Controllers running
+- You must have your Nginx Ingress Controller running
-- You must have both the NIC Dashboards available
+- You must have your NIC Dashboard available
+- Optional:  You must have your Second AKS cluster, Nginx Ingress, and Dashboard running
 - Familiarity with basic Linux commands and commandline tools
 - Familiarity with basic Kubernetes concepts and commands
 - Familiarity with Kubernetes NodePort